microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/organizationalbrandingproperties-get.md

 ### Example 1: Get the default branding

 >[!NOTE]
->If you try the example in Graph Explorer, you must also include the Accept-Language request header with a valid ISO-639 locale to avoid getting an error "Invalid locale id value en-US,en;q=0.9.
-It must be a valid ISO-639 locale."
+>If you try the example in Graph Explorer, you must also include the **Accept-Language** request header with a valid ISO-639 locale to avoid getting an error "*Invalid locale id value en-US,en;q=0.9.
+It must be a valid ISO-639 locale.*"

 #### Request